Chancesroulette/sillyzzwall/README.md

 xtra ,,

-⟡ names i preferred to be called is Gooby, Wall, Mason !!
+⟡ names i preferred to be called is Gooby, Wall, Mason !! other names are Finny, Shrimpy, and Ren. idm being called those too!!

 ⟡ im a Goob fictkin so i'd be more than happy to be called Goob/Gooby ^_^